Table of contents

 console.log(1+1) //this runs despite us encountering an error in the code above

-If however no error occurs in the try block, the code in the catch block is ignored and our program execution resumes below the catch block.
+block is ignored and our program execution resumes below the catch

 FINALLY

-The finally keyword specifies code that runs no matter the outcome of the try/catch block.
+keyword specifies code that runs no matter the outcome of the try/catch block.
 It is defined after them.

 try{